MarkBaggett/reassembler/README.md

 # reaassembler
 Scapy packet fragment reassembly engines.

 This module will reassemble fragmented packets using common used fragmentation reassebmly techniques.
 It then generates 5 pcap files.
-One for each of the diffrent reassembly engines.
+One for each of the different reassembly engines.
 It also prints the payloads to the screen.

 This is a rewrite of the original released in 2012 to support Python3.